ApoorvGit/god-s-eye/README.md

 # Modules:
 ### <b>A)</b> Module 1 (Voice Module) -
-It uses GTTS library(Google Text to Speech) to convert string to voice and Playsound Library is used to play the voice retured by GTTS <br>
+It uses GTTS library(Google Text to Speech) to convert string to voice and Playsound Library is used to play the voice returned by GTTS <br>
 ### <b>B)</b> Module 2 (Optical Character Recognition) -
 It uses Tesseract library w, which takes opencv frame as input, recognizes text in it and return text as string. <br>
 ### <b>C)</b> Module 3 (Live-Environment Captioning) -